Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

  ```
 https://{account}.analytics.visualstudio.com/{project}/_odata/v1.0
 ```
+>[!NOTE]
+>If you don't have access to all projects in an account, apply a project filter to your query.
+When pulling data into client tools such as
+>Power BI Desktop or Excel, use the project path form of the URL to ensure your data is constrained by a project, unless you need to report on more than one project.

 For example, the following project-scoped query will return the count of work items for a specific project: